Updated November 2021

 - Accepting partial rent payment.
 Once you have accepted even a partial payment from the renter, you lose the right to evict them.
 Do not accept any money from the tenant unless it’s the full amount and you intend to cancel the eviction.

 If your tenant wins the eviction, they will have the right to stay on the property.
-The court will decide how to proceed forward on a case-by-case basis.
-Possible outcomes could include:
+The court will decide how to proceed on a case-by-case basis.
+As mentioned above, possible outcomes could include:

 - Court orders may state that the landlord pays the tenant’s legal fees.

-- The landlord might be responsible for additional fees paid to the tenant depending on the ruling of the judge – and if you followed proper legal protocol for the eviction.
+- The landlord might be responsible for additional fees paid to the tenant depending on the judge’s ruling—and whether you followed proper legal protocol for the eviction.

-The best way to win and eviction case is to document, document, document.
-Keep record of every conversation you had with the tenant, whether by phone, email, or text message.
+The best way to win an eviction case is to document every interaction you have with the tenant, the property, and all associated third-party individuals.
+Keep a record of every conversation you have with the tenant, whether by phone, email, or text message.
 Be sure to stay organized with copies of all dated documents, including: